saltstack/salt/doc/topics/installation/windows.rst

 If the system is missing the appropriate version of the Visual C++ Redistributable (vcredist) the user will be prompted to install it.
 Click ``OK`` to install the vcredist.
-Click ``Cancel`` to abort the installation without making modifications to the systeml.
+Click ``Cancel`` to abort the installation without making modifications to the system.

 If Salt is already installed on the system the user will be prompted to remove the previous installation.
 Click ``OK`` to uninstall Salt without removing the